cterdam/dotfiles/README.md

   - Reinstall Xcode Command Line Tools tools by running `xcode-select --install`.

+- COC Java plugin crashes.

+  - This happens when the language server is started on the same directory multiple times.
+Just clear cache with `:CocCommand java.clean.workspace`.

 ## Submodules

 Use `git submodule status --recursive` to see all submodules.